 The low season (October – April) will be even quieter and cheaper still.
 And there’s still plenty to do if the weather doesn’t play ball.
 Many festivals take place during the year including Autunno in Barbagia which takes place from September- December, Festa di Sant’Efisio in May, and Carnival in February.

-Final thoughts on visiting Sardinia with Kids
+Final thoughts on a Family Holiday in Sardinia

 Sardinia absolutely won us over with its rugged beauty, genuine hospitality and agreeable climate.
 The accessibility and affordability of this Mediterranean island also made it an excellent choice for a holiday with kids.
 We came in search of a relaxed getaway but soon discovered there is much more to Sardinia than we imagined.
 And more than one family can cover in a week!
 We’ll most certainly be visiting Sardinia again to sample what the rest of the island has to offer…